artix41/awesome-quantum-ml/README.md

 # Awesome Quantum Machine Learning

-A list of awesome papers and cool resources in the field of quantum machine learning (machine learning algorithms for quantum devices).
+A list of awesome papers and cool resources in the field of quantum machine learning (machine learning algorithms running on quantum devices).
+It does not include the use of classical ML algorithms for quantum purpose.
 Don't hesitate to suggest resources I could have forgotten (I take pull requests).

 # Papers